 You might expect that these permissions would be enough to allow users assigned to the User Group Manager role to add or remove any users to or from any user group.
 After all, we’ve granted user group managers permissions to view user groups and assign members and we’ve granted them access to User Groups in the Control Panel.
 However, we’re forgetting an important permission.
 Can you guess what it is?
 That’s right: we haven’t granted the User Group Manager role permission to view users!
 Although user group managers can assign members to user groups, they don’t have permission to view users at the portal level.
 This means that if they click Assign Members for a user group and click on the Available tab, they’ll see an empty list.

-To fix this, click Go To → Control Panel.
-Click on Roles and then Actions → Define Permissions.
-Then click on the Add Permissions dropdown list and select Users and Organizations under the Portal heading.
-On this page, check the View permission under the User heading.
-Once you’ve saved, users who’ve been assigned to the User Group Manager role will be able to browse the portal’s entire list of users when assigning users to a user group.
+To fix this, log in as an administrator and click Admin → Control Panel from the Dockbar.
+Then click on Roles and then on Actions → Define Permissions next to the User Group Manager role.
+Then, drill down to the Control Panel → Users → Users and Organizations category and flag the View permission under the Resource Permissions → User heading.
+View.
+Click Save.
+Once you’ve saved your permissions configuration, users who’ve been assigned to the User Group Manager role will be able to browse the portal’s entire list of users when assigning users to a user group.

 Roles are very powerful and allow portal administrators to define various permissions in whatever combinations they like.
 This gives you as much flexibility as possible to build the site you have designed.